oxiby/book/src/guide/maps.md

 }
 ```

-Just like a list, we use a `for` loop to iterate through the key-value pairs in a hash map.
+Just like a list, we use a `for` loop to iterate through the key-value pairs in a map.
 The only difference is the variable we use to bind each pair is compound.
 Instead of a single variable name like `item`, we have two variables in parenthesis, separated by a comma: `(key, value)`.